inoxlang/inox-vscode/README.md

 **<summary>Click Here if you use VSCodium</summary>**

-Go on https://marketplace.visualstudio.com/items?itemName=graphr00t.inox and click on `Download Extension` to download the VSIX file for the extension:\
+Go to https://marketplace.visualstudio.com/items?itemName=graphr00t.inox and click on `Download Extension` to download the VSIX file for the extension:\
 ![image](https://user-images.githubusercontent.com/113632189/235324122-3f75a2bd-1238-4c53-9192-bcc530ab68c1.png)

-You can install the extension in VSCodium by going on the **Extensions** tab and clicking here:\
+You can install the extension in VSCodium by going to the **Extensions** tab and clicking here:\
 ![image](https://user-images.githubusercontent.com/113632189/235324154-631e215c-1130-4da1-ae2a-a19806cd28c8.png)